 The San Fransisco florist wouldn't need to look to Pinckneyville to determine their pricing.
 But they most certainly could look at other florists in the same market.
 This is where a geographical industry standard comes into play.
 Consumers have a certain expectation of what to pay and florists within the area have the same ability to get flowers at similar prices.
 While your markup likely won't be exactly what someone else does, conversing with floral friends about their pricing may definitely give you a better view of the market.

 So how should you determine your markup?
 See part 2 of this series: How should you determine your markup?

 What is Curate?
-It's a software platform with various products made specifically for florists that will save you 50 to 75% of your administrative time.
+It's a software platform with multiple products that are made specifically for florists that will save you 50 to 75% of administrative time.